mctipper/mkw-pathgen/readme.md

 ## TODO

+- remove the passing around of the elements between methods.
+Once they have been confirmed loaded its safe to `querySelector` them when needed; will just make the code tidier really (althought its not that bad really)
 - would like to get % breakdowns of each track/intermissions (with ranges for path branching) so can return the % of road coverage for the returned path.
 - some colour (monochrome) rendering on the map based on the resutling path remaining 'colour' and the rest going black and white
 - with the drawing animation, make the icons increase in size _as each path arrives at that track_